billyxs/notes.md/vim/CHEAT_SHEET.md

 :%TOhtml   " create the current file contents as HTML document

+" execute
+!!bash<cr> " While In normal mode type !! execute the current expression on the line
+           " After !! you will enter Ex mode.
+Enter bash and "enter" and the line " will be replaced with the result

 " read
 :r! ls     " pull ls output into the vim session
 :r! date   " pull date into the vim session